BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

 [pétanque](https://en.wikipedia.org/wiki/P%C3%A9tanque)!

-We left a bit later than anticipated at around 6:20 and rode through the first leg of our journey to the eastern part of Marseille where we stopped for a second breakfast.
+We left a bit later than anticipated at around 6:20 and rode through the first leg of our journey to the eastern part of Marseille where we stopped for a second breakfast in a bakery.
 This first part was fairly easy as it's mostly flat and we know the road quite well.

 The second part is a lot more difficult than the first as you follow the road around [Mont Puget](https://en.wikipedia.org/wiki/Mont_Puget) which is quite hilly.